 - Once your up and running again, press alt+f2 and type konsolesu then press Enter

-- Type reboot to reboot and ensure that everything is still working
+- Finally, to reboot and ensure that everything is still working, type:

 That's all there is to it.
-You should now be able to run your Portable SUSE from any PC that can boot from a USB device.
-You can now re-attach any internal drives to your PC and run your Portable SUSE whenever and wherever you want.
+You should now be able to run your SUSE Bootable USB from any PC that can boot from a USB device.
+You can now re-attach any internal drives to your PC and run your Portable SUSE wherever you want.